Shippable/docs/sources/deploy/vm-basic.md

 ###6.
 Import configuration into your Shippable account.

-Once you have these jobs and resources yml files as described above, commit them to your repository.
+Once you have the `shippable.yml` file as described above, commit it to your repository.
 This repository is called a [sync repository](/platform/tutorial/workflow/crud-syncrepo/).

 Follow [these instructions](/platform/tutorial/workflow/crud-syncrepo/) to import your configuration files into your Shippable account.